Approximating Pandora's Box with Correlations: Roadmap of the Reductions and Implications

 \section{Roadmap of the Reductions and Implications}

-In Figure~\ref{fig:summary}, we give a map of all the main technical reductions shown in Sections~\ref{sec:mssc_to_pb_dt}, \ref{sec:pb_to_mssc} and~\ref{subsec:udt_to_pbT}.
-An arrow from problem A to B means that we gave an approximation preserving reduction from A to B, therefore an algorithm for B that achieves approximation ratio $\alpha$ gives also an algorithm for A with approximation ration $O(\alpha)$ or $O(\alpha \log \alpha)$.
+In Figure~\ref{fig:summary}, we give an overview of all the main technical reductions shown in Sections~\ref{sec:pb_to_mssc} and \ref{sec:mssc_to_dt}.
+An arrow $A\rightarrow B$ means that we gave an approximation preserving reduction from problem $A$ to problem $B$.
+Therefore an algorithm for $B$ that achieves approximation ratio $\alpha$ gives also an algorithm for $A$ with approximation ratio $O(\alpha)$ (or $O(\alpha \log \alpha)$ in the case of black dashed lines).
 For the exact guarantees we refer to the formal statement of the respective theorem.
-Note that our reductions from $\pbv$ go through an intermediate problem $\pbT$ that we introduce in Section~\ref{sec:pb_to_mssc}.
+The gray lines denote less important claims or trivial reductions (e.g. in the case of $A$ being a subproblem of $B$).